Why SF Knows So Little About Homelessness And Why That’s a Huge Problem

 Asking volunteers to count people who appear to be homeless once every two years is fundamentally inadequate to ensure City Government has the information it needs to adequately respond to this epidemic.
 We should be tracking our population in real time.
 Otherwise, we have to wait far too long to know whether what we’re doing is working.
 We should also be tracking individuals across time, rather than just counting the homeless population overall, so that we can track whether the services we are providing are actually helping.

 At BART, where I serve as a Board Director, we deployed paid staff on a nightly, monthly, and quarterly basis to track the homeless population who sleep in entrances, stations, and on trains in response to the worsening street homeless crisis that was overflowing into stations.
 With this information, BART’s professional homeless outreach teams can determine how successful we are at connecting each homeless person with services.
 While we still have a long way to go, we are tracking the problem in detail and can determine in real time whether what we are doing is working or not and adapt accordingly.

-As Supervisor, I will make sure we are collecting enough high-quality data to quickly identify which responses are working and which are not so we can quickly re-deploy resources to the most impactful interventions.
-No public dollars will be spent without knowing if that spending is doing any good.
+As Supervisor, I will work to make sure we are collecting enough high-quality data to quickly identify which responses are working and which are not so we can quickly re-deploy resources to the most impactful interventions.
+No public dollars should be spent without knowing if that spending is doing any good.

 Does City Hall really not know how much it spends on homelessness?

 For fiscal year 2017–18, San Francisco budgeted $305 million⁴ to provide services and housing for the homeless and formerly homeless.
 It’s good that we at least know this figure, although it doesn’t tell the whole story.